 8. Climb the Spanish Steps

 Snap pictures from behind the fountain and then climb to the top of the steps and turn around for an excellent view of St Peter’s Basilica dome in the distance.
 Only have a short time in Rome?
 Make sure to check out our Ultimate One Day in Rome Itinerary: How To Maximize Your Visit.

 9. Eat in Rome’s Jewish Ghetto

 The Jewish Ghetto of Rome sits to the west of the city center and is a great place to base yourself.
 Established in the 1500s, this trendy yet historic area of the city has a distinctly different feel to the rest of Rome.

 Walking through the streets you can envision what the area was like hundreds of years ago, and today it’s an eclectic melting pot of artists, tourists, and locals that have lived there for decades.
 Wander around an art studio, sample the delicious sweet treats from a Jewish bakery, or shop at a vintage market.

 Part of the fun in visiting Rome is simply wandering around and marveling at impressive buildings, colorful alleyways, and monuments on every corner.
 Put away your map, take out your camera, and get lost exploring on foot.
 You never know what you’ll bump into!

 Cross the river to the west and hike up to the top of Janiculum Terrace.
 Parco del Gianicolo is a nice place to relax on a park bench with a picnic, before ascending to the terrace and taking pictures of the Rome skyline.

-12. Visit the Colosseum, Roman Forum and Palatine Hill
+12. Colosseum, Roman Forum, and Palatine Hill

 Even though our list is called ‘Free and Cheap’ things to do in Rome, we thought the €12 entry fee for the ‘do not miss’ attractions in the city was an extremely good value for what you’ll see.

 13. Best Pizza in the City

 Visiting Rome doesn’t have to be all about the sights!
 The food on offer is some of the best Italy has to offer and it doesn’t have to cost the earth.
 You’ll find cheap pizza-by-the-slice takeaway counters and delis on every street and they’re the lunch place of choice for the locals.

 Our favorite of those is Pizza E Mozzarella, an unassuming hole-in-the-wall pizza joint where you pick a slice for only a few euros and accompany it with a freshly baked Cannoli.
 Stop by on your way to the Pantheon.